 - Directories – Google, Google Places, Yelp, Chamber of Commerce, and other listings

-- Organic Search (SEO) – The science of getting found using on-site and off-site content and links
+- Organic Search (SEO) – You should use on-site and off-site content and links to get found.

 - Paid Search (SEM) – Modern ad campaigns leveraging internet technologies for advertising

 The next stop on the marketing roadmap is email – yes email!
 One of the best ways to reinforce your marketing message is with targeted emails.
 It is the most direct and cost-effective way to maintain a “push” marketing campaign and keep in touch with your target market.
 Capturing email addresses and contact information for your customers and managing them in a database allows you to better define who you’re working with.
 Effective email marketing is not spam, it’s a personal way to engage your customers.
 Advanced email marketing can be tied to marketing automation that follows up automatically based on certain criteria, which is especially effective for e-commerce.
 Basic email strategies should be part of any effective marketing program.
 Here are some examples of email marketing content:

 - Updates – Let your customers know what’s going on with their market, your firm, your services.

 - Promotions – Develop loyalty with specials, sales, cross-selling, up-selling.

 - Tips – Push out helpful information so the customer doesn’t have to look for it.

 - Calls To Action – Asking for donations, volunteers, sign-ups, appointments, visits, reviews are as simple as asking for it.

 Of course, effective email marketing is based on great content – our next stop on the roadmap.